fortrabbit/help/docs/install-laravel-7.md

 $ npm run production --env=production
 ```

-Mind that you need to tell your source code to look for the minified CSS & JS files on the offshore Object Storage.
+Bear in mind that you need to tell your source code to look for the minified CSS & JS files on the offshore Object Storage.

 Another option might be to combine fortrabbit with GitHub Actions so you can have builds running over at GitHub and deploy everything along with artefacts afterwards.
 See our [blog post](https://blog.fortrabbit.com/how-to-use-github-actions).

 ## Working with Redis

 Redis can be used in Laravel as a cache or a queue or both. fortrabbit does not offer a Redis service of its own.
 To use Redis, you will need to book an externally-hosted Redis service.
-We have an article for [redislabs](/redis-cloud).
+We have an article for [Redis Labs](/redis-cloud).

 1. On the fortrabbit side, turn on the Redis extension in the Dashboard under App > Settings > PHP.
 2. Then setup an Account with a Redis provider.